Sonnet 531

 Long have I gazed through life’s ethereal smoke

-And of that time have seen fair beauties pass,
+And in that haze have watched fair beauties pass,

-Where most sport fairness as a glamorous cloak
+Where many sport their fairness as a cloak

 That hides a heart stone ugly, rude and crass.